Sacchan-VRC/SaccFlightAndVehicles/README.txt

 PassengerSeat.cs (new in 1.1)--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Used to enter as a passenger of vehicles, and to set things back after you leave.
-Also contains the smoke function control for the passenger.
-Controls Desktop:
-S: Produce Smoke

-Controls VR:
-Click Left Thumbstick: Produce Smoke

 Variables:

 Engine Control
 Used to tell the vehicle you're a passenger.

-Passenger Leave Button
+Leave Button
 Used to enable and disable the leave button.
 Passenger Leave Button goes here.

+Plane Mesh
+Put the parent object of the plane's mesh objects here.
+Sets it and all it's children to 'Playerlocal' layer when you enter, and back to 'Walkthrough' when you leave.
+This is so that the Gun_Pilot doesn't hit your own plane.
+Do not put any colliders as child of any other object, or the gun might hit them.

 Seat Adjuster
 Object containing the Seat Adjuster script.
 Enabled when enterering, and disabled when leaving(if not already disabled by itself)

-Saccflight
-Used to disable and enable Saccflight.
-Saccflight goes in here.

 PilotSeat.cs--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Used to enter as pilot of vehicles.
 Variables:

-Vehicle Main Obj
-Needed to set player as the owner of the vehicle's main object.

 Engine Control
 Player must be the owner of this to operate the vehicle. also sets 'piloting'

 Leave Button
-Enable the leave button.
-PilotLeaveButton goes in here.
+Enable the leave button when you get in.

-Saccflight
-Disables Saccflight when inside.
-Saccflight goes in here.

 Gun_Pilot
 Used to enable the invisible gun that only the pilot fires, (the one that actually does damage)

-PlaneMesh
+Plane Mesh
 Put the parent object of the plane's mesh objects here.
 Sets it and all it's children to 'Playerlocal' layer when you enter, and back to 'Walkthrough' when you leave.
 This is so that the Gun_Pilot doesn't hit your own plane.
 Do not put any colliders as child of any other object, or the gun might hit them.

 Seat Adjuster
 Object containing the Seat Adjuster script.
 Enabled when enterering, and disabled when leaving(if not already disabled by itself)

-Enable Other
-Put any other object you want to be enabled locally whilst you are in the plane here.

 SoundController.cs (new in 1.1)--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Controls sound.
 By default in unity editor it will test the inside cockpit piloting sounds.
-Change various "playerlocal == null" to "playerlocal != null" inside if statements to test others.
+To test outside sounds, comment out '&& !EngineControl.Piloting' on line 239 and change -100000 to 100000 on line 277
-See the comments in the script for more details Optimizations:The script will do nothing if the vehicle is beyond the range of the the Sonic Boom's max distance (This is assumed to be the loudest/longest range sound).
+See the comments in the script for more details Optimizations:The script will do nothing if the vehicle is beyond the range of the the sound (see MaxAudibleDistance in code).

 Variables: